 Keeping up with the latest SEO developments has never been easy.
-By the time current trends are described new ones appear.
-Sometimes, a trend that worked wonders yesterday becomes ineffective today, or in some cases, even harmful.
+By the time current trends are understood new ones appear.
+Sometimes, an SEO trend that worked wonders yesterday becomes suddenly ineffective, or in some cases, even harmful.

 Provide an author biography for every author, preferably at the end of each post.
 Provide a real name, even if it is not well known in your industry.
 Add a portrait picture whenever possible.
-Never use for the author of guest posts ‘Guest Post Author.’
+Oh, and never use for the author of guest posts ‘Guest Post Author.’

 Research shows that 8 out of 10 of the people who visit an e-commerce website never buy anything from that site.
-Ads retargeting through Google’s contextual ads platform helps marketers increase their conversion rates, by resending customized ads to those visitors who haven’t bought anything yet.
+Google ads retargeting can help marketers increase their conversion rates.
+It resends customized ads to those visitors who haven’t bought anything yet.

-Discarding bad links
+5. Discarding bad links

 Google introduced not so long ago the Disavow links tool, which enables webmasters to remove bad links that harm their search engine ranking.
 This tool targets mostly those affected by Google’s algorithm updates, but it can also be used by webmasters who want to eliminate specific poor quality or offensive links.
 In 2013 it’s no longer enough to get good links – you must also guard against getting bad ones.